adiSolomon04/DSPS-1/README.md

 This project done within the Programming distributed systems course of Dr. Adler Menachem.
 The code was written in Java and use the Amazon Web Services(AWS).

-inorder to run the code you have to save the cardential that given from amazon and save them ןn the appropriate location on the computerץ
+inorder to run the code you have to save the cardential that given from amazon and save them ןn the appropriate location on the computer.
 Then, you can run in the terminal the comandline:
 ```bash
 java -jar Local.jar inputFileName1... inputFileNameN outputFileName1... outputFileNameN n [terminate]